 |Degree Level||No degree required, although some employers may seek candidates with a postsecondary certificate or degree|

 |Licensure and Certification||Licensure and certification requirements vary by state|

 The certification and licensure of property inspectors is regulated in 39 states.
-According to the BLS, some states may have individual licensing exams, while others may accept certifications from agencies such as the International Code Council (ICC).
-Requirements generally include a high school diploma, previous work experience and successful completion of an examination.
+According to the Bureau of Labor Statistics, some states may have individual licensing exams, while others may accept certifications from agencies such as the International Code Council (ICC).
+Requirements generally include a high school diploma, previous work experience, and successful completion of an examination.
 Candidates may consider the ICC's Residential Building Inspector or Property Maintenance and Housing Inspector certification exams.

 Both prospective and certified property inspectors may wish to join a professional organization, such as the American Society of Home Inspectors (ASHI) or the National Association of Home Inspectors (NAHI).
 These organizations help promote property inspectors and offer them education and employment opportunities.
 People seeking qualified home inspectors often look to members of these organizations for their personal property inspections.

 Step 4: Complete Continuing Education

 Most states and certifying organizations require continuing education for recertification or license renewal.
 Inspectors can stay up-to-date with technological advancements and building code changes by taking professional development classes, attending seminars, or participating in state-sponsored training programs.

 Property inspectors with leadership skills and requisite experience may be strong candidates for supervisory or managerial positions within their respective government or business entity.
 A bachelor's degree might also improve an inspector's eligibility for a promotion.
 Alternatively, entrepreneurial property inspectors with business acumen may open their own inspection business and operate on a freelance basis.